Orillusion/orillusion-web/docs/api/classes/Color.md

 ▸ **hexToRGB**(`value`): `void`

-update this color rgb form hexadecimal no alpha
+update this color rgb from hexadecimal no alpha

 #### Parameters